The inner kernel theorem for a certain Segal algebra: Introduction

 that turns $\SO$ into a Banach space.
-These norms are pairwise equivalent and we therefore allow ourselves to simply write $\Vert \cdot \Vert_{\SO}$ without specifying the function $g$.
+For any non-zero funcions $g_{1}$ and $g_{2}$ in $\SO(G)$ these norms are pairwise equivalent and we therefore allow ourselves to simply write $\Vert \cdot \Vert_{\SO}$ without specifying the function $g$.
 The space $\SO(G)$ is a Fourier invariant Banach algebra under convolution and pointwise multiplication.
-We call continuous linear functionals on this space \emph{distributions}.
-They form altogether the dual space $\SOprime(G)$, which is a Banach space itself.
-The action $\sigma\in\SOprime(G)$ on a (test) function $f\in \SO(G)$ is described by the bilinear form
+The continuous linear functionals on this space form a space of \emph{generalized functions}.
+Altogether they comprise the dual space $\SOprime(G)$, which is a Banach space itself.
+The action $\sigma\in\SOprime(G)$ on a function $f\in \SO(G)$ is described by the bilinear form

-Throughout the paper $\textnormal{Bil}(X\times Y,Z)$ is the space of bilinear and norm continuous operators from the normed space $X\times Y$ into the normed space $Z$ and, similarly, $\textnormal{Lin}(X,Y)$ is the space of linear and norm continuous operators from $X$ into $Y$, each of them endowed with their natural norm.
+Throughout the paper $\Bil(X\times Y,Z)$ is the space of bilinear and norm continuous operators from the normed space $X\times Y$ into the normed space $Z$.
+Similarly, $\Lin(X,Y)$ is the space of linear and norm continuous operators from $X$ into $Y$.
+The spaces $\Bil$ and $\Lin$ are endowed with their natural operator norms.

-Using these spaces we can formulate the following result. \begin{theorem}[Outer kernel theorem for $\SO$] For LCA groups $G_{1}$ and $G_{2}$ the four Banach spaces are naturally isomorphic.
-In particular, given any $\sigma\in \SOprime(G_{1}\times G_{2})$,
+Using these spaces we can formulate the following result. \begin{theorem}[Outer kernel theorem for $\SO$] For any two LCA groups $G_{1}$ and $G_{2}$ the following four Banach spaces are naturally isomorphic: